CHRF-Genomics/Paratype/README.md

 --ref_id	  Accession of the Paratyphi A AKU_12601 chromosome reference used for mapping.
 --phrd_cutoff	  Minimum Phred quality score to consider a variant call as a true allele.
 Default is set to 20.
 --read_cutoff	  Minimum proportion of reads required to call a true allele.
 Default is set to 75% (0.75).
 --output	  Specify the location of the output text file.
 Default is set to *Sample_paratype_results.txt*.
-The output file format is – (tab-separated) StrainID, Primary_clade, Secondary_clade, Subclade/Genotype, Support.
+The output file format is – (tab-separated) StrainID, Primary_clade, Secondary_clade, Subclade, Genotype, Support.
 ```